aspose-cad/Aspose.CAD-Reference-Tutorials/cad/english/java/advanced-cad-features/support-of-layers-in-cad/_index.md

 image.save(outFile, jpegOptions);
 ```

-By following these steps you’ve successfully **saved CAD as JPEG** while controlling which layers appear and customizing the image dimensions.
+By following these steps you’ve successfully **saved DWG as JPEG** while controlling which layers appear and customizing the image dimensions.

+## How to Convert DWF to JPEG with Layer Selection

+Although the example uses a DWF source, the same rasterization pipeline works for any supported CAD format (DWG, DXF, DGN, etc.).
+Simply change the file extension in `srcFile` and the library will handle the **convert DWF to JPEG** (or other format) operation automatically.

 ## Common Issues and Solutions